 The COVID-19 outbreak has turned our lives upside down.
-There have already been reports of fraudsters profiting from those left financially disadvantaged by the outbreak.
-Here are some things you can look out for during the pandemic response in the coming weeks.
+There have been reports of fraudsters profiting from those left financially disadvantaged by the outbreak.
+Here are some financial scams you can look out for during the pandemic response in the coming weeks.

 Scams Involving COVID-19 Relief Checks

-Soon, the U.S. government will be sending relief checks to Americans as part of the COVID-19 economic stimulus package.
+The U.S. government has started sending additional stimulus checks as part of the latest COVID-19 economic stimulus package.
 Follow these tips from the Better Business Bureau on things to look out for as the stimulus checks are distributed:

 1. Government agencies do not communicate through social media avenues like Facebook.
 So, be wary of unsolicited messages.